ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

 ---

 ### Register for the prize drawing!
-When finished exploring, return to the `Shippable booth (#1243)` and show your pipeline to register for the prize drawing and be eligible to win one of these great prizes:
+When finished exploring, tweet a screen shot of your pipeline 'SPOG' view to
+@beShippable and @weaveworks with hashtags #ContinuousDelivery and #ServiceDiscovery to be eligible to win one of these great prizes:

-  * MacBook Air
-  * Vive VR Headset
-  * Bose SoundLink
-  * Amazon Echo Dot
+  *